AdrianMalmierca/Api-with-testing/README.md

 ## Problem Statement

 Modern applications (web or mobile) often require:
-- A movie catalog with aggregated metrics (average ratings)
+- A movie catalog with aggregated metrics (average ratings).
-- User-specific actions (ratings, watchlists)
+- User-specific actions (ratings, watchlists).
-- Controlled access to private resources
+- Controlled access to private resources.
-- Pagination for scalable data retrieval
+- Pagination for scalable data retrieval.

 This API solves those requirements by providing structured relational data models, enforcing business rules at controller and model level, implementing API key authentication, returning paginated responses with metadata, and computing aggregated ratings directly at the database level for efficiency.